Meeting Time: January 25, 2022 at 2:30pm MST

 • Default_avatar

-Jim McPherson over 2 years ago
+Jim McPherson almost 3 years ago

 Wearing various hats for downtown and neighborhood revitalization, transportation planning, and public health, I wholeheartedly support the resolution to adopt a Vision Zero strategy to make our streets safer and reduce injury and death of our fellow citizens.
 According to ADOT's latest crash report, 2020 had the highest number of traffic fatalities since 2007, despite far fewer crashes in a year when many stayed home due to the pandemic.
 We can and must do better.